gavinj876/fortnite/README.md

 CREDIBILITY

 Luke Calvin Helped me come up with some of the questions and skins that I used.
 AI helped me with making a tracker for what question the user was on.
 It helped me make the default skin image only appear at then end of the trivia by telling me what syntax to use and what type of image.
-It debugged the function that shuffled the questions, so the trivia would not always be in the same order.
+It debugged the function that shuffled the questions and answers, so the trivia would not always be in the same order.

 VIDEO